Call us: 1-800-927-5107 647-494-7800 ext. 1008

 LEDs: Mounted inside the return on the back of the face or on the inner face of the back panel, facing inward.
 Standard module-on-strip configurations work well; the extrusion depth determines how much room you have for the LED run and driver.

 Pneumatic mailer gun (Ascent stapler): Used to attach the back panel clips and close the letter quickly and consistently.
-This tool replaces the welding step entirely and can be operated by a single person with minimal training.
+This tool replaces the welding step entirely and can be operated by one qualified person following the required training, process controls, and safety procedures.

 The Role of the Ascent Bending Machine